mountain-pass/hooked/_CONFIG.md

 When run, the app looks for a `hooked.yaml` file in the current working directory.

-The configuration has three top level items:
+The configuration has four top level items:

 - `imports:` - (optional) takes a `string[]` of file paths.
 These files are loaded and merged with the current file, in order.

+- `plugin:` - (optional) provides the ability to use plugins

 - `env:` - (optional) takes an `object`.
   - `<environmentName>:` - the name of a pre-configured environment (active when matches the `--env` parameter).